Neural Representations for Modeling Variation in Speech: Abstract

 \section{Abstract}

-Variation in speech is often represented and investigated using phonetic transcriptions, but transcribing speech is time-consuming and error prone.
-As an alternative representation, therefore, we investigate the extraction of acoustic embeddings from several self-supervised neural models.
-We use these representations to compute word-based pronunciation differences between non-native and native speakers of English, and between different dialect pronunciations, and evaluate these differences by comparing them with available human native-likeness judgments.
-We show that Transformer-based speech representations lead to significant performance gains over the use of phonetic transcriptions, and find that feature-based use of Transformer models is most effective with one of the middle layers instead of the final layer.
-We also demonstrate that these neural speech representations not only capture segmental differences, but also intonational and durational differences that cannot be represented by a set of discrete symbols used in phonetic transcriptions.
+Variation in speech is often quantified by comparing phonetic transcriptions of the same utterance.
+However, manually transcribing speech is time-consuming and error prone.
+As an alternative, therefore, we investigate the extraction of acoustic embeddings from several self-supervised neural models.
+We use these representations to compute word-based pronunciation differences between non-native and native speakers of English, and between Norwegian dialect speakers.
+For comparison with several earlier studies, we evaluate how well these differences match human perception by comparing them with available human judgements of similarity.
+We show that speech representations extracted from a specific type of neural model (i.e.~Transformers) lead to a better match with human perception than two earlier approaches on the basis of phonetic transcriptions and MFCC-based acoustic features.
+We furthermore find that features from the neural models can generally best be extracted from one of the middle hidden layers than from the final layer.
+We also demonstrate that neural speech representations not only capture segmental differences, but also intonational and durational differences that cannot adequately be represented by a set of discrete symbols used in phonetic transcriptions.

 \textbf{Keywords:} acoustic distance, acoustic embeddings, neural networks, pronunciation variation, speech, transformers, unsupervised representation learning.